jiaojie1989/jiaojie1989.github.io/_posts/generals/2017-04-28-how-to-design-a-product-feedback-system.md

 ---
 layout: post
-title: On Feedback System 用户反馈系统的设计
+title: Design A Feedback System
 categories: [Product System]
-description: On Feedback System
+description: How to Design A Feedback System
 keywords: Product System
 ---
 ## 用户反馈系统